json-e/json-e/CONTRIBUTING.md

 When making a pull request with your changes, create a new file in `newsfragments/` named after the issue or bug you are working on, with a suffix of `.bugfix`, `.feature`, or (for docs-only changes) `.doc`.
-The content of this file should be in reStructuredText format.
+The content of this file should be in Markdown format, the same as this file.
 Keep it to a simple sentence, and you should be fine!

 For example, `newsfragments/201.bugfix` might contain `Fixed the precedence of the || and 'in' operators`.